-So I'd like to twist the ancient curse into a prayer for you and yours: May you shop in somewhat dirty street markets but contract no disease.
+May you shop in somewhat dirty street markets but contract no disease.
 May you never pay more than 100 of anything (yuan, Hong Kong dollars, euros-whatever).
-May you gaze at the New China and understand that you see the future-and it is powerful.
+May you gaze at the new China and understand that you see the future-and it is powerful.
+May you return often, in joy and safety.